aws/aws-cdk/packages/@aws-cdk/core-app-scoped-staging-synthesizer/README.md

 - 1 S3 Bucket with KMS encryption for all file assets in the CDK App.
 - An ECR Repository _per_ image (and it's revisions).
 - IAM roles with access to the Bucket and Repositories.

+> The Staging Stack is being actively worked on right now and currently does not support image assets.

 ```mermaid
 graph TD